jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                     false,
                     getParamDisplayLabel(PARAM_ACTIVE)));
     }

-*Listing 4: Declaring a parameter for an action*

 The constructor for the ParameterDefinitionImpl takes the name of the parameter, the parameter's data type, whether or not the parameter is